mary-perret-1986/mary-perret-1986/README.md

 ### Howdy y'all! 👋

-🙋‍♀️I am Natalie🐈, I am a Software Developer 👩‍💻, currently based in Paris and working @ Veepee.
+🙋‍♀️I am Natalie🐈, I am a Software Developer 👩‍💻, currently based in Paris and working @ [Veepee](https://www.veepee.com).

 Some bits about myself...

 - 🔭 I'm currently working on F# stuff at work and in my spare time.
-- 🌱 I'm currently learning Rust and Clojure
+- 🌱 I'm currently learning Rust
-- 👯 I'm looking to collaborate on F#, C#, Go, Rust
+- 👯 I'm looking to collaborate on Rust, Go, F#, C#
-- 🤸‍♀️ I'm looking for help with Go, Rust
+- 🤸‍♀️ I'm looking for help with Rust, Go
 - 💬 You can ask me about .NET, C# or F#
 - 📫 How to reach me: [Twitter](https://twitter.com/natalie_perret) or [LinkedIn](https://www.linkedin.com/in/natalie-perret), my DMs are open.
 - 👩 Pronouns: ♀️ she/her/hers ♀️